andrescorrada/IntroductionToAlgebraicEvaluation/README.md

-Since this repository will contain code that carries out purely algebraic evaluation of binary classifiers, it cannot be the case that the only way we can evaluate intelligent agents is via the use of an ever more intelligent ones.
+Since this repository will contain code that carries out purely algebraic evaluation of binary classifiers, it cannot be the case that the only way we can evaluate intelligent agents is via the use of ever more intelligent ones.

 <p>